jeffbrown/GrailsLoggingIssue/ReadMe.md

 This application was created to illustrate an issue encountered when using the `grails-logging` plugin.

 ## Issue
-When using the `grails-logging` plugin, we cannot use the Spring Boot `loggers` actuator endpoint to dynamically set a Log4J2 log level.
+When using the `grails-logging` plugin, we cannot use the Spring Boot `loggers` actuator endpoint to use a Log4J2 log level that has been dynamically set.
+Static Log4J2 logger configuration works fine.

 ## Setup